 The BabySafe project aims to develop an EEG/ECG electrode for monitoring the neurological wellbeing of the fetus during labour, and to develop a supporting algorithm to interpret the fetal EEG for non-expert users.

-The product being developed for BABYSAFE is a multi-modality (EEG, ECG) sensor array (Fetal Scalp Electrode : FSE) which can be attached to the scalp of an infant during delivery, which can then be connected to a recording system to record fetal heart rate, maternal heart rate and fetal EEG activity.
+The product being developed for BABYSAFE is a multi-modality (EEG, ECG) sensor array (Fetal Scalp Electrode : FSE) which can be attached to the scalp of an infant during delivery.
+The sensory array is then connected to a recording system to record fetal heart rate, maternal heart rate and fetal EEG activity.

 BASELINE is the first Irish birth cohort study.
-There are a number of birth cohort studies worldwide, but few, if any of them will have such detailed information about the babies from before they are even born, way back to the first weeks of pregnancy.
+There are a number of birth cohort studies worldwide, but few, if any of them have such detailed information about babies.
+The BASELINE study utilises data which extends back to the very first weeks of pregnancy.

 The main goal of the COMBINE -The COrk Nutrition and MicroBiome Maternal-InfaNt Cohort Study is to improve our understanding of diet and gut microbiome composition for healthy growth and neurological development in early childhood.

 COMBINE represents a unique collaboration between INFANT and APC and our industry partner Mead Johnson Nutrition.
 COMBINE is a prospective longitudinal mother-infant birth cohort study with a parallel dietary intervention study of an investigative formula.
 Recruitment for IMPROvED, an EU funded pregnancy cohort among primiparous women, is on-going at CUMH and COMBINE is recruiting infants born to these mothers.